matatata/matatata.github.io/MacOpentrack.md

 # Introduction
 In this document I'm describing how I was able to take full advantage of my [Delanclip Fusion Pro](https://delanclip.com/product/delanclip-fusion-pro/) on macOS despite the fact that it's currently not officially supported (I've been using it on Windows and it's working perfectly by the way).
 These are the problems I had to overcome on macOS:

-1. When I was looking on it there were no official binaries of the [Opentrack](https://github.com/opentrack/opentrack) application available for macOS.
+1. When I was looking for it there were no official binaries of the [Opentrack](https://github.com/opentrack/opentrack) application available for macOS.
 There were builds around on the internet but they were very old and lacking important features.
 2. Luckily Opentrack is opensource software and I was able to build a basic version of it myself.
 Getting the most important features to work however was a steep [learning curve](BuildOpentrack.md).
 3. Once up and running I noticed several problems in the macOS version which I had to fix before it really became useable.
 4. Although the *Delan Cam 1* camera is recognized by macOS out of the box it did not perform well initially.
 I found out that when connecting it to a Mac the initial exposure time settings are not ideal rendering it unusable for IR-Tracking.
 But once the settings are correct it performs very well.
 I've created a little utitily called [DelanCamUtil](https://github.com/matatata/delancamutil) that will put the camera it the correct state.